holms/chef-starter/README.md

 BUG: Knife-configure problems
 -----------------------------

-There's a problem with .chef/knife.rb after knife configure -i.
-Knife doesn't add path of many directories so hack is
+If you want to use knife-solo together with knife, you need to append knife-solo generated config to knife.rb There's a problem with .chef/knife.rb after knife configure -i.
+Knife by default thinks that everything in */var/chef* So if you'll decided to use knife-solo after ```make install``` will finish, it will crash, saying there's no roles in */var/chef/role*s.

+Add this stuff to .chef/knife.rb manually

 ```
 cookbook_path    ["cookbooks", "site-cookbooks"]